 The Arctic consists of the Arctic Ocean and its neighboring seas.
 Finland, Sweden, Norway, Denmark (through Greenland), Iceland, Russia, Canada, and the U.S. (through Alaska) all possess Arctic territory.

-Melting ice will make the heretofore unwelcoming Arctic trade routes more viable.
-It is also making Arctic’s abundant energy resources, particularly natural gas, more easily accessible: Speaking to the wealth of Arctic’s energy resources, it is estimated that 20 percent of the world’s natural gas reserves are located in the Arctic.
-Therefore, both as a maritime passageway and resource reservoir the Arctic’s importance is increasing.
+Thus, melting ice will make the heretofore unwelcoming Arctic trade routes more viable.
+It is also making the Arctic’s abundant energy resources, particularly natural gas, more easily accessible: Speaking to the wealth of Arctic’s energy resources, it is estimated that 20 percent of the world’s natural gas reserves are located in the Arctic.
+Therefore, both as a maritime passageway and resource reservoir, the Arctic’s importance is increasing.